opentelekomcloud-docs/cloud-create/umn/source/orchestration_workflow.rst

 The backend server is unreachable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The backend server of Open Telekom Cloud is temporarily not available and the REST API responses an HTTP error message :code:`The backend server is unreachable`.
+* The backend server of T-Cloud Public is temporarily not available and the REST API responses an HTTP error message :code:`The backend server is unreachable`.
 * Retry: 5 times.

 2.3 Error during VM bootstrap